Passports & Visas

 Be sure to sign your passport.
 It is not valid until you have signed it.
 Make two photocopies of your passport, leave one at home, and pack the second photocopy and extra passport photos somewhere other than with your passport.
 You may also consider scanning your passport to have an electronic copy of it.
 In case of an emergency, one parent should have a valid passport copy while you are abroad.

-Passports must be valid 3-6 months beyond the anticipated return date.
+Passports must be valid six months beyond your anticipated return date.

 Visa requirements vary according to countries visited, length and purpose of stay, and nationality of passport holder.
 The Embassy or Consulate website of the countries you intend to visit is the best source of information on visa requirements.
 A visa service like Perry International provides comprehensive information about visa requirements for most countries.
 The website Schengenvisainfo.com has great information on Schengen visas for most European countries.